Distributing closed-source frameworks with SPM

 ]

-You will notice that the autogenerated target will break and the project not build.
-Solve this by adding the generated framework file to Sources
+yet, the target will break and the project not build.
+Add the generated framework file to Sources

 dependencies: [